Manolín (footballer, born 1988)

-Manuel Sánchez López (born 13 April 1988), known as Manolín, is a Spanish professional footballer.
+Manuel Sánchez López (born 13 April 1988), known as Manolín, is a Spanish professional footballer who plays for Gibraltarian club St Joseph's.
 Mainly a defensive midfielder, he can also play as a central defender.

 Club career

 Born in Córdoba, Andalusia, Manolín graduated from Córdoba CF's youth academy, and made his debut as a senior with Écija Balompié in 2007, in Segunda División B. On 2 August 2009, he moved to Polideportivo Ejido also of the third division.

 On 31 August 2010, Manolín returned to the Blanquiverdes, being assigned to the reserves who competed in Tercera División.
 In the summer of 2011 he moved back to division three, signing for CF La Unión.

 Manolín remained in the third tier the following years, representing CD Guijuelo, La Hoya Lorca CF and SD Huesca.
 He appeared in 38 matches and scored two goals during the season with the latter club, as it returned to Segunda División after a two-year absence.

 Manolín made his professional debut on 22 August 2015 at the age of 27, playing the full 90 minutes in a 2–3 home loss against Deportivo Alavés.
 On 10 January of the following year, after terminating his contract, he joined CA Osasuna also in the second division.

 On 23 June 2016, after achieving promotion to La Liga as a starter in the play-offs, Manolín was released and signed with second division side AD Alcorcón.
 On 20 December, after appearing rarely, he became a free agent and joined fellow league team UCAM Murcia CF three days later.

 On 20 July 2017, Manolín agreed to a deal at Elche CF. He won promotion to the second division at the end of his debut campaign, contributing 34 games and four goals to the feat.

 Manolín left the Estadio Manuel Martínez Valero on 28 August 2020, after another promotion.